japila-books/spark-sql-internals/docs/expressions/Expression.md

 `genCode` is used when:

-* `CodegenContext` is requested to [subexpressionEliminationForWholeStageCodegen](../whole-stage-code-generation/CodegenContext.md#subexpressionEliminationForWholeStageCodegen), [subexpressionElimination](../whole-stage-code-generation/CodegenContext.md#subexpressionElimination) and [generateExpressions](../whole-stage-code-generation/CodegenContext.md#generateExpressions)
+* `CodegenContext` is requested to [subexpressionEliminationForWholeStageCodegen](../whole-stage-code-generation/CodegenContext.md#subexpressionEliminationForWholeStageCodegen) and  [generateExpressions](../whole-stage-code-generation/CodegenContext.md#generateExpressions) (with [subexpressionElimination](../whole-stage-code-generation/CodegenContext.md#subexpressionElimination))
 * `GenerateSafeProjection` utility is used to [create a Projection](../whole-stage-code-generation/GenerateSafeProjection.md#create)
 * _others_